Ezana1spu/Encryption-Project/README.md

 -Key: should be an int that represents the shift in the alphabet

--D/E: D is for decryption and E iis for encryption.
+-D/E: D is for decryption and E is for encryption.

 -File_name: text file that is being encrypted or decrypted